AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

     return result_pd
 ```

 Then define a function to perform topic modeling utilizing the aforementioned LSA (Latent Semantic Analysis) which functions by performing Singular Value Decomposition on the Document-Term matrix.
 Here, the previously defined table_name is passed in to the tmMine CAS action in the textMining action set.
 The number of topics is assigned to the num_topics variable.
 For reach piece of text, the topic with the highest weight is assigned as the relevant topic.
 Note that the analytics that requires significant compute is handled in the CAS server and all the post processing is performed in the python runtime.
-Finally, a neat little pandas dataframe with a unique id, the text and the topic with the highest weight is returned.
+Finally, a neat little pandas data frame with a unique id, the text and the topic with the highest weight is returned.

 ```python